Military deployment checklist: 7 ways to prepare your finances

 Review your monthly budget

 It’s crucial that you have a sense of exactly what your household income is and where it’s going.
-The best way to accomplish this is to create a budget that lists your monthly income and expenses.
+The best way to accomplish this is to that lists your monthly income and expenses.
 Even if you already have a budget, keep in mind that your income may change—some service members will earn more during deployment, while others earn less.
 It depends on your rank, time in service and where you’ll be stationed.
 (Most military branches offer a pay calculator to help you estimate monthly income both before and after deployment.)
 You can use a simple, shareable spreadsheet or an app to keep track.

 Apply for Servicemembers Civil Relief Act benefits